By using our website, you agree to our use of cookies (Visit our privacy policy).

 Equipment

-That gap starts with their equipment, which ensures a clear recording that emphasizes the speaker’s voice while eliminating background noise and reverberation.
+Studio equipment ensures a clear recording that emphasizes the speaker’s voice while eliminating background noise.

-A professional voice actor will use a high-quality audio interface, a proper microphone and an acoustically treated recording environment, ensuring excellent audio quality.
+A professional voice actor will use a high-quality audio interface, a proper microphone, and an acoustically treated recording environment.

-Of course, most companies don’t want to invest in sound equipment for a single explainer video, so it’s typically more cost-effective to work with a professional.
+Most companies don’t want to buy sound equipment for a single explainer video, so it’s typically more cost-effective to work with a professional.

-When you hire a voice actor, you won’t have to worry about setting aside a room for recording or auditioning different staff members to see who has the best cadence.
+When you hire a voice actor, you won’t have to worry about buying equipment, setting up a recording space, or paying for studio time.

 Clarity

-Clarity isn’t the only skill voice actors have to develop, but clear speech and perfect enunciation is foundational to successful voice over work.
+Clear speech and perfect enunciation are foundational to successful voice over work.

-This is even more relevant for explainer videos in which actors often describe complicated products, features, or processes to an audience with less experience.
+This is particularly true for explainer videos where actors describe complicated products, features, or processes to an audience with less experience.

-Every explainer video should be easy for viewers to follow regardless of how much they know about the topic.
+Every explainer video should be easy to follow regardless of how much they know about the topic.

 Good voice actors have experience delivering clear and comprehensible content on a wide range of subjects.